Absio/js-api/README.md

 * [API](#api)

 ## Overview
 We use AES256 [encryption](#encryption) with unique keys for each Absio Secured Container to protect your application's data.
-For offline access and efficiency the Secured Containers are stored in Absio's [Obfuscated File System](#obfuscated-file-system).
+For offline access and efficiency the Absio Secured Containers are stored in Absio's [Obfuscated File System](#obfuscated-file-system).

 ### Asynchronous
-* All Secured Container functions return a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) and execute asynchronously, except for [`initialize()`](#initializeserverurl-apikey-options).
+* All Absio Secured Container functions return a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) and execute asynchronously, except for [`initialize()`](#initializeserverurl-apikey-options).
   * Use the existing [`.then()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then) and [`.catch()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/catch) methods to handle the promises.
-  * Execute multiple asynchronous Secured Container methods in parallel using [`Promise.all()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all) or [`Promise.race()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/race).
+  * Execute multiple asynchronous Absio Secured Container methods in parallel using [`Promise.all()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all) or [`Promise.race()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/race).
-* If this prevents you from using Absio Secured Container in your application, then please contact us.
+* If this prevents you from using Absio Secured Containers in your application, then please contact us.
 * Optionally use the async-await syntax enabled by [Babel](https://babeljs.io/) as shown in the [Usage](#usage) section.
 * For greater browser support we suggest using the [ES6 Promise](https://github.com/stefanpenner/es6-promise) polyfill.